City Centre Contemporary Art Trail

 Credit: Image courtesy of the artist.
 Photo: Eimear Coyle.

-The Homeless Jesus life-sized sculpture was created by Canadian sculptor Timothy Schmalz to help shine a light on the worldwide homeless epidemic.
-Schmalz's original Homeless Jesus can be found at the University of Toronto, with 100 copies of his work in place in global locations, including in the heart of Glasgow.
+The life-sized sculpture of Homeless Jesus was created by Canadian sculptor Timothy Schmalz to raise awareness about the global homeless crisis.
+Schmalz's original sculpture is at the University of Toronto, and there are 100 replicas worldwide, including Glasgow.

 Tympanum